ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### Allowing app keys to derive any subpath and index, even if preivous ones by enumeration are empty

-problem apps won't be able to restore by enumeration but if they do that to derive accounts maybe it's on purpose and they may backup this data somewhere Also maybe wallets wants to include an address gap limit for the derivation by enumeration when importing https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#Address_gap_limit
+problem: applications won't be able to restore by enumeration but if they do that to derive accounts maybe it's on purpose and they may backup this data somewhere Also maybe wallets wants to include an address gap limit for the derivation by enumeration when importing https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#Address_gap_limit